Iron Duke engine: Early applications

-The Iron Duke's first applications were in the 1977 Astre and Sunbird subcompact cars, replacing the 2.3 L Vega engine, and in the compact Phoenix.
-As these cars were originally designed for Chevrolet engines the Iron Duke also used the Chevrolet bell housing bolt pattern, instead of the Buick-Oldsmobile-Pontiac V8 pattern.
+The Iron Duke's first applications were in the 1977 Astre and Sunbird subcompact cars, replacing the 2.3-liter Vega engine, and in the compact Phoenix.
+As these cars were originally designed for Chevrolet engines, the Iron Duke also used the Chevrolet bell housing bolt pattern, instead of the Buick-Oldsmobile-Pontiac V8 pattern.
 The following year use of the engine expanded to the Sunbird's Chevrolet and Oldsmobile twins, the Monza and Starfire.

 For the 1979 model year, the engine was extensively redesigned.
 The original reverse-flow cylinder head was replaced by a crossflow design, a new two-barrel carburetor called "Vara-Jet" was introduced, the distributor was relocated, and the size of the oil pan was reduced.
 The only parts carried over from the 1978 engines were the connecting rods.
 Peak power increased to 90 hp.

 For 1980 the Iron Duke engine was redesigned to be mounted transversely, to suit the new front-drive General Motors "X-body" cars.
 The bellhousing bolt pattern was revised to match that of the new 60° V6 engine.

 GM also began selling the engine to American Motors Corporation (AMC) starting with the 1980 model year.
 It was the base engine in Spirit, Concord, and Eagle automobiles, as well as in base-model Jeep CJs.
 The engines purchased by AMC continued to use the Chevrolet V8 bellhousing pattern.
 The four-cylinder engine was discontinued from AMC's rear-wheel drive models after 1982.
 During 1983, the all-wheel drive Eagle base engine switched from the Iron Duke to a new, AMC-developed 150 cid four-cylinder.
 The 1980 through 1983 Jeep CJs were also available with the Iron Duke as the base engine.